sciclone1984/sciclone1984.github.io/_pages/resume.md

 ## Accomplishments and Awards

+- CompTIA Security+ Certification – May 9th 2025 (Expires May 9th 2028)
 - 2024 University Rover Challenge World Finalists, placed 24th overall - University of New Haven
 - Best Writeup Award - 2023 MITRE eCTF
 - 2022 Induction into Upsilon Pi Epsilon Honor Society - University of New Haven